Shani Peters

-Shani Peters (born 1981) is an artist from Lansing, Michigan based in New York.
-She received her BA from Michigan State University and her MFA from the City College of New York, where she taught as of 2020.
-Her work often addresses issues related to social justice in a range of media and processes including printmaking, interpretations of record-keeping, collaborative projects, video, and collage.
+Shani Peters (born 1981) is an artist from Lansing, Michigan, based in New York.
+She received her BA from Michigan State University and her MFA from the City College of New York, where she taught in 2020.
+Her work often addresses issues related to social justice in a range of media and processes including printmaking, interpretations of record-keeping, collaborative projects, video and collage.
+Shani Peters has presented work all throughout the US and abroad at the New Museum, NY; The Schomburg Center for Research in Black Culture, NY; Seoul Art Space Geumcheon, South Korea; The National Gallery of Zimbabwe; and Bauhaus-Building Dessau, Germany.
 In 2019, she was a Joan Mitchell Foundation artist-in-residence in New Orleans.
 In 2017, she exhibited at Columbia University's Wallach Gallery.